Toluna-IP/tolunaintegratedpaneldocs/notifications/quotastatus.md

 # Quota Status Notifications
 {: .no_toc}

+A new feature for the ES Integration, Toluna will deliver these notifications when one of its Quotas is not longer available for sompling or any of its perviously on-hold Quotas become available for sampling.

 * TOC
 {:toc}

----

-## Introduction

-A new feature for the ES Integration, Toluna will deliver these notifications when one of its Quotas is not longer available for sompling or any of its perviously on-hold Quotas become available for sampling.

 ---

 ## Notification from Toluna to Partner API